 Forms and Printed Material

-Among the materials in the New England Indian Papers Series are printed documents with handwritten additions, as in land deed forms and legal notices.
+Among the materials in The Native Northeast Portal are printed documents with handwritten additions, as in land deed forms and legal notices.
 Unlike Scholar’s Transcriptions, Annotated Transcriptions of these texts will be regularized with no distinction between type set and script.